Narrative Aspects

 After developing and assigning Players to the Objective Story Throughline Perspective, you can create a Character Relationship Overview by surfacing all Players.
 This overview, found at the top of the Players screen, provides a comprehensive map of how Players relate to each other.
 By surfacing Motivations into Players and then Players into relationships, Subtxt and Muse can use these dynamics to suggest relevant Storypoints and Storybeats as you shape your narrative.

 Working with Players ensures that your story’s structure is robust and that each role is meaningful, supporting a dynamic and engaging narrative.
+When returning from the Narrative Agents and generating these key relationships, you can find the Character Relationship Overview in the master Overviews tab at the top of the sidebar or back in the Players section, where the relationships were initially generated.

 Exploring Relationships Between Players